shatter-star/probable-guacamole/README.md

 ## Usage

-## NOTE: Use the commands from the root folder only i.e "Packaging"
+## NOTE: Use the commands from the root folder only i.e "probable-guacamole"

 1. To train and save the model, run the following command: